rust-lang/wg-async/src/vision/shiny_future/barbara_wants_async_rw.md

 Character: Barbara.

 Barbara is creating a `sans-io` network protocol library.
-To make her library as useable as possible, she wants her design to be runtime agnostic [Link to this story]: so, she decides that her library will run on generic `AsyncRead`/`AsyncWrite` types.
+To make her library as useable as possible, she wants her design to be runtime agnostic: so, she decides that her library will run on generic `AsyncRead`/`AsyncWrite` types.
 Everything goes as planned and before long she's shipped the first version of her library.

 As she monitors the performance of her library she becomes less and less satisified.
 She firmly believes that the library is under-performing and she can make it signficantly better.
 Being a tried and tested Linux developer, Barbara goes right to `strace` to gain information about how her library interacts with the OS.
 And immediately her suspicions are confirmed: there are a *lot* of read/write syscalls being made.